Conference Agenda

 🟧 The CSG Social Skills Squad: Teamwork Tools from a Minecraft-Themed Program | Iris Pendleton

 Introduces the Camp Summer Garden Social Skills Squad, an inclusive, Minecraft-themed model designed to support social-emotional development for students with diverse needs in out-of-school settings.
-Participants will learn practical, immediately applicable strategies—such as visual schedules, sensory support, and play-based activities—to improve engagement, self-regulation, and peer interaction.
-Drawing from real program examples, attendees will gain tools and templates to create inclusive, high-impact environments that foster confidence, connection, and independence.
+Participants will learn practical, immediately applicable strategies such as visual schedules, sensory support, and play-based activities to improve engagement, self-regulation, and peer interaction.

 🟦 Passion-Powered Pedagogy: Turning Your Expertise into Learner-Led Innovation | Monica Encarnacion